atrodo/teaching_robots_drumming/_posts/2019-07-06-sqlite-current_time-etc.md

 of the issues were particularly important, but it provided a nice pause before working on the next thing.

-First I added create and modify time column to every table that is reasonable for.
+First I added a create and modify time column to every table that is reasonable for.
 I find these very handy long term, but forgot about them initially.
 Once I did remember to add it, I tried to quickly add on.
 However, I discovered something new about SQLite I did not know before; SQLite cannot add columns with a dynamic default value.
-If you try to add a column whose default is "CURRENT_TIME", you're presented with this error:
+If you try to add a column whose default is `CURRENT_TIME`, you're presented with this error:

 > Cannot add a column with non-constant default

 A quick search finds the [Stack Overflow answer](https://stackoverflow.com/q/11631390) that helped me understand that SQLite doesn't actually alter the table until the row is either read or modified; I'm unclear which.
-But that means that "CURRENT_TIME" can't be the default value since it won't actually be the time of the alter.
+But that means that `CURRENT_TIME` can't be the default value since it won't actually be the time of the alter.

 At that point, I left the create and modify time columns off knowing I'd have to